Investing

 How to invest in cryptocurrencies such as Bitcoin in Australia, using an exchange traded fund (ETF) on the ASX.

-Crypto ETFs exist to meet the growing demand for exposure to cryptocurrencies – and with over US$3.9 trillion worth of assets in circulation, Bitcoin and similar cryptocurrencies certainly are an asset class piquing the interest of investors.
+Crypto ETFs exist to meet the growing demand for exposure to cryptocurrencies – and with over US$3.9 trillion worth of assets in circulation globally, Bitcoin and similar cryptocurrencies certainly are an asset class piquing the interest of investors.

 Since late 2021, the number of exchange traded funds (ETFs) listed in Australia that track cryptocurrencies has grown.
 These products give investors a way to access crypto markets without wallets, private keys or exchanges.